Andy-Big/MKS-DLP-alter/README.md

 ### v0.08
 **Added/changed:**
 * Work has begun on adapting the firmware for Chitu L V3 boards.
 At the moment, the work with UV display has not yet been implemented, but everything else is already working.

+## 28.05.2021 Update old releases
+## v0.04, v0.05, v0.06, v0.07
+Versions up to and including 0.07 contained a critical screensaver bug.
+Therefore, the binaries in the releases were replaced with new ones, in which this bug was fixed.
+Because of this, the binaries do not match the sources saved at the time of the release of these versions.